 More recently, the Lerner Center for Public Health Promotion at Syracuse University’s Maxwell School of Citizenship and Public Affairs released a similar study.

 This report indicates that states with helmet laws have a 33% lower head-related fatality rate than states without helmet laws.
-Clearly, helmets save lives.
+Helmets save lives.

 These motorcycle helmet safety statistics form the basis for our state’s helmet laws, as detailed in New York State Vehicle and Traffic Law Section 381(6).